cfpdx-401d5/greeting-app/README.md

 ## DEVELOPER BUILD INSTRUCTIONS
 - The developer should keep the app simple and easy to use.
+- The developer should add a CLI file to organize interaction with the command line.

 ## CODING STANDARDS
 - 4 spaces for indentations